Oiseaux exotiques

 Oiseaux exotiques (Exotic birds) is a piece for piano and small orchestra by Olivier Messiaen.
 It was written between 5 October 1953 and 3 January 1956 and was commissioned by Pierre Boulez.
 It is dedicated to the pianist Yvonne Loriod, who later became the composer's wife.

 Premiere

 This piece was first performed at the Théâtre du Petit Marigny by Yvonne Loriod and the ensemble Domaine musical, conducted by Rudolf Alberth.

 Orchestral setting

-Piano, piccolo, 2 flutes, oboe, 2 B♭ clarinets, clarinet in E-flat, bass clarinet, bassoon, 2 French horns, trumpet, and 6 percussionists playing glockenspiel, xylophone, chimes, cowbell, three gongs, snare drum, tam-tam, temple blocks, and wood block.
+Piano, piccolo, 2 flutes, oboe, 2 B♭ clarinets, clarinet in E♭, bass clarinet, bassoon, 2 horns, trumpet, and 6 percussionists playing glockenspiel, xylophone, chimes, cowbell, three gongs, snare drum, tam-tam, temple blocks, and wood block.